ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-5/features.md

 - You rarely delete anything.
 - You have some memory to spare.

-## Faster IPNS

-> TODO: What is IPNS, why is it slow?

-> TODO: This update makes IPNS faster.

-> TODO: How has this update made it faster?

 ## TLS by default

 [Transport layer security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS), is a set of technologies used for link-layer encryption.
 It's a commonly used technology; most of the web browsing you do every day uses TLS.
 Using TLS by default provides a robust set of encryption and authentication standards.
 These standards help to improve the stability, security, and performance of IPFS.